FirmaChain/firmachain/docs/archive/join-the-colosseum-reward-testnet/README.md

-# Join the Colosseum (testnet)
+# Join the Colosseum (reward-testnet)

+### Colosseum testnet has officially been terminated as of December 29, 2021.

 #### Have you completed the previous step?

 * If you are unsure about the minimum specifications or the ‘firmachaind’ binary files, please visit the following link.
-[Install FirmaChain](../../getting-started/install-firmachain.md)&#x20;
+[Install FirmaChain](../../getting-started/install-firmachain/)&#x20;

 ## How to setup